pranabekka/pranabekka.github.io/content/drafts/bean-markup.md

 - **Element:**
-  An abstract 'part' of the document, delimited from other parts with tags and delimiters.
+  An abstract 'part' of the document, identified with tags and delimiters.

 - **Tag:**
-  A declaration, within the document, of an element, its type, and some of its options.
+  A declaration, within the document, of an element, its type, and optional or required attributes.

 - **Delimiter:**
-  Markers for the beginning and end of an element's contents.
+  Marker for where an element begins or ends.

 - **Block (Element):**
   A 'block' level element,